At Last, Earth-Sized Alien Worlds

 Comparative sizes of Kepler planets, through Kepler-22b.

 Astronomers searching for another Earth are getting closer, thanks to recent discoveries by the Kepler space telescope.
+[See our full infographic on the types of alien planets here.

 An artist's interpretation of the Kepler observatory in space.